-Instead of trying to explain how it could be, I think the most helpful thing to do at this point would be to just to answer the question: “Ok, what effect does this have on you, you lover of Edwards.
-What differ-ence does that make to you?
-Does that effect you at all?”
-And here are four or five responses or effects that it has on me.
+Instead of trying to explain how it could be, I think the most helpful thing to do at this point would be just to answer the question: “What effect does this have on you — you lover of Edwards?
+What difference does that make to you?
+Does that affect you at all?”
+Here are five responses or effects that it has on me.

-Number two, it cautions me that if he had blind spots on that issue, he may well have had blind spots on other issues, which means that I am going to now read with some more care.
+It cautions me that if he had blind spots on that issue, he may well have had blind spots on other issues, which means that I am going to read with some more care.
 I think our vigilance in reading is heightened when we know that a man has blown it in one area.

-It was a very sobering season for me and I simply have to marvel that, number one, I survived 33 years in pastorate as an imperfect man and that God gives me.
-I didn’t just survive.
-I loved it.
-And the people by and large, I think, loved me.
-And God did some good and I know those sins better than anybody except maybe Noel.
-So I am not quick to point my finger at Edwards, but I am quick to marvel that he was used, and I have been used, and I am amazed.
+It was a very sobering season for me, and I simply have to marvel that I survived 33 years in the pastorate as an imperfect man.
+And I didn’t just survive, I loved it.
+And the people — by and large, I think — loved me.
+God did some good, and I know those sins better than anybody, except maybe Noël.
+So, I am not quick to point my finger at Edwards, but I am quick to marvel that he was used, and I have been used, and I am amazed.

-We can be knowing rightly in five areas, and be mistaken in a sixth area.
-So what I see in Edwards’ failure here is a reminder that not only does knowledge have blind spots, sanctification has blank spots, and all of us should, there-fore, search our lives, instead of just congratulating ourselves on the four areas of progress.
-Look at that fifth or sixth area that is still such a mess in our lives and pray and appropriate the gospel and the grace of God to fight it.
+We can be knowing rightly in five areas, and we can be mistaken in a sixth area.
+What I see in Edwards’ failure regarding slavery is a reminder that not only does knowledge have blind spots, but sanctification has blank spots.
+Therefore, all of us should search our lives, instead of just congratulating ourselves on the four areas of progress.
+Look at that fifth or sixth area that is still such a mess in your life, and pray.
+Appropriate the gospel and the grace of God to fight it.

-And here is one more.
-Edwards’ failure here makes me pray for light on my life and on my day.
+Edwards’ failure here makes me pray for light in my life and in my day.
 What are my blind spots?
-What are my days, my church’s, blind spots?
-What is the church blind to today that in 200 years the godly will look back and say, “How could they possibly have done that or believed that or let that happen or go that way?”
+What are my days’ and my church’s blind spots?
+What is the church blind to today — the things that in two hundred years, the godly will look back and say, “How could they possibly have done that or believed that or let that happen or gone that way?”

 And so, given how amazingly godly Edwards was, I do not presume that any level of sanctification I attain in this life means there is not something else to be ferreted out.
-“Keep your servant back from presumptuous sins and cleanse me of hidden faults,” Psalm 19 prays.
-So I hope that the flaws of my greatest teachers — and Jonathan Edwards is about the greatest — will do me good in the end, and I hope we don’t have to hide them in order to realize they can serve us.
+“Declare me innocent from hidden faults.
+Keep back your servant also from presumptuous sins,” Psalm 19:13 prays.
+So, I hope that the flaws of my greatest teachers — and Jonathan Edwards is about the greatest — will do me good in the end, and I hope we don’t have to hide them in order to realize they can serve us.